-For fiscal 2019, we had an average of approximately 20,500 full-time employees globally.
-As at December 31, 2019, we had approximately 23,000 full-time employees.
-No union represents any of our employees in their employment relationship with us, although a number of our European businesses have workers' councils.
+For fiscal 2023, we had an average of approximately 51,000 full-time employees globally.
+As at December 31, 2023, we had approximately 56,000 full-time employees.

 Risk Factors

 The Company's business is subject to a number of risk factors, including those risk factors set forth below.
 Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also impair our business and operations and cause the price of our securities to decline.
 The Company's external counsel advise us that securities regulations require that we provide a list of risk factors which might influence an investor's decision to purchase CSI's securities.
 As managers and directors, we do not believe that the next several pages of risk factors will add materially to your understanding of our business, but they are in form and substance, similar to what other companies like CSI provide.
 They do include quite a number of possible, though not necessarily probable, reasons for future setbacks.